pglen/pymacro/README.md

       -i, --showinput       Show input lines from file -n, --norecurse       Do not recurse.
 Flat expansion.

-Verbose prints file name as it is processed, double verbose injects the macro name into the target as it is expanded.
+Verbose prints the file name as it is processed, double verbose injects the macro name into the target as it is expanded.
 For troubleshooting only.

 Debug outputs parsing information.
 Lot of info ... for advanced users or troubleshooting.

-Skip lines will ignore the number of leading lines, for instance the #!/usr/bin .. may be skipped with this option.
+Skip lines will ignore the number of leading lines, for instance the #!/usr/bin .. may be skipped with this option, if desired.

 ## Macro expansion